Jahia/provisioning-tutorials/01-personal-api-tokens/README.md

 This [provisioning script](./provisioning.yaml) uses three different commands:

 * `installBundle` to install a Jahia module.
 * `startBundle` to start a Jahia module.
 This command is useful to pause execution of the script until the module was started, allowing further command using that module to be used in the script.
   If you didn't need to use the module as part of Jahia provisioning, you could simply use `installBundle` with the `autoStart` parameter.
 * `executeScript` to execute a script (groovy or GraphQL).
-In our example the script is located in a remote location, but we could also exectue a script on Jahia filesystem.
+In our example the script is located in a remote location, but we could also execute a script on Jahia filesystem.

 ## Next

-In the next tutorial, we're going to switch to a MariaDB database and import digitall, [click here](../02-digitall-mariadb/).
+In the next tutorial, we're going to switch to a MariaDB database and import Digitall, [click here](../02-digitall-mariadb/).